damianoneill/healthbot/docs/rest-api.md

 As part of the installation, the installer will ask the user to sign up for an account, for our purposes, this is not needed and can be skipped.

+> Postman started out making REST Requests against API Servers (specifically the functionality were using), it has since then added cloud functionality to broaden its appeal in a cross team environment.
+Since we are only using the core functionality (making REST Requests) there is no need for the user to register against their cloud service for our scenarios.

 Once the installation completes, the startup screen will look as follows.

 ![Postman startup screen](assets/rest-api/postman-startup.png)